ChuloAI/andromeda-chain/README.md

 ```

 ### Guidance Server
-Serving the guidance library with HuggingFace models loaded with 4 bit quantization, behind a HTTP server.
+Serving the guidance library with HuggingFace models loaded either with 4 bit quantization on GPU or on CPU (no quantization), behind a HTTP server.

 #### Docker Container

 Requirements:
 1. docker-engine